Mark Paradies, President

 Marcus Miller, Vice President of Business Development

-Marcus Miller is a TapRooT® Instructor teaching a wide range of industries to apply root cause analysis both reactively and proactively.
-He leads System Improvements efforts to bring advanced root cause analysis to the healthcare industry, including developing the TapRooT® Patient Safety Root Cause Analysis Training and working with healthcare systems to implement TapRooT® Root Cause Analysis.
+Marcus Miller is a TapRooT® Instructor who teaches various industries to apply root cause analysis reactively and proactively.
+He leads System Improvement efforts to bring advanced root cause analysis to the healthcare industry, including developing the TapRooT® Patient Safety Root Cause Analysis Training and working with healthcare systems to implement TapRooT® Root Cause Analysis.

 Marcus has a strong background in both operations and business development.
 He served as the VP of Operations in the healthcare industry and has extensive training in client/employee engagement and management/leadership philosophies.
 Marcus helps clients design plans to improve performance by implementing TapRooT® RCA as part of continuous improvement programs.
 He is passionate about client success and building partnerships that exceed goals and achieve lasting financial and operational success.